marciosilva/lein-hadoopjar/README.md

 # lein-hadoopjar

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to build hadoop job jars.
+Only works with lein2.

 ## Usage